xabarov/most-queue/README.md

 # most_queue
-Software package for calculation and simulation of queuing systems and networks
+Python package for calculation and simulation of queuing systems and networks

 ## Authors
 - [xabarov](https://github.com/xabarov)